HarryKarlsson/DH2642-project/README.md

 This is an web application designed to provide information and an interactive educational quiz experience.
 The application combines detailed country research with an interactive learning platform via a quiz game to improve your knowledge.

+## Target Group

+The target group for this application includes individuals who are interested in learning about world geography and testing their knowledge of countries all around the globe.
+This includes students, teachers, travelers, and someone interested in geography.
+The quiz and practice pages are great for users who want to learn in a fun way, while the profile and highscore pages are for those who like to track their progress and compete with others.
+The application is designed to be accessible and enjoyable for users of all ages, making it suitable for casual learners as well as those seeking a more structured learning experience.

 ## Key Features

 ###  Country Search